 Thrombocytopenia, Anemia And Neutropenia

-Patients developing anemia may require blood transfusions.
-Dose modifications of Jakafi for patients developing anemia may also be considered.
+Patients developing anemia may require blood transfusions and/or dose modifications of Jakafi.

-Patients should be assessed for the risk of developing serious bacterial, mycobacterial, fungal and viral infections.
+Serious bacterial, mycobacterial, fungal and viral infections may occur.
 Active serious infections should have resolved before starting therapy with Jakafi.
 Tuberculosis has been reported in patients receiving Jakafi for myelofibrosis.
 Attention should be given to the possibility of latent or active tuberculosis.
 Observe patients receiving Jakafi for signs and symptoms of infection and initiate appropriate treatment promptly.